OWASP/www-policy/legal/bylaws.md

 Each Board member will serve for a term of 2 years.
 The term will begin effective January 1 following the election period.
 An individual is limited to four (4) elected two-year (2) terms.
 Each director must be elected as prescribed in the election policy and procedure.
 An individual is limited to no more than two (2) two-year (2) terms in a ten (10) year period.

-The role of the Board Members shall be elected by the Board of Directors at the first meeting following the election of the Board of Directors.
+The Officer roles of the Board Members shall be elected by the Board of Directors at the first meeting following the election of the Board of Directors.
 If the election of officers shall not be held at such meeting, such election shall be held as soon thereafter as conveniently may be.
 Each officer shall hold that role until the next election has been completed.

 ### SECTION 2.03 Resignation